 The league’s official streaming service offers live streams of every regular season out-of-market game, with perks like multi-game viewing (up to four games at once), in-game highlights, and a free subscription to the At Bat Premium app.

 Note the phrase “out-of-market,” though.
 MLB.TV is not a true cord-cutting resource.
 It was really designed as way for transplants—a Red Sox fan living in Seattle, for example—to watch their former home teams.
 Local broadcasts remain subject to blackout rules, so you won’t be able to watch your hometown ball club live on TV this way.

 That said, MLB.TV remains a valuable option for dyed-in-the-wool seamheads to catch virtually every out-of-market game broadcast—home or away—throughout the regular season.
 And if you’re not particular about real-time viewing and can avoid social media and other potential spoiler sources, you can watch replays of your local team’s games on demand 90 minutes after the game’s conclusion.

-A full MLB.TV subscription, which gives you access to all 30 teams’ games—minus those of your local club’s—is $25 per month or $119 per year.
-There’s also a single-team option that lets you follow a non-local squad of your choice for $92 per year.
-MLB.TV is available on the web and for the Apple TV, Roku, Chromecast, PlayStation and Xbox consoles, Amazon Fire TV, and a range of other devices.
+A full MLB.TV subscription, which gives you access to all 30 teams’ games—minus those of your local club’s—is $25 per month or $130 for the year.
+There’s also a single-team option that lets you follow a non-local squad of your choice for $110 per year.

 Major League Baseball is finally stepping up the plate and giving cord cutters more options to watch the Grand Old Game.
 We’d still like to see it offer more free streaming options of marquee matchups, as the NFL has done with Yahoo! and Twitter.
 But until then, you can take advantage of these cable alternatives, along with our guide to second-screen baseball apps, to make sure you catch all the diamond action.